Battle of al-Harra: Political and pious opposition to Yazid

-The hereditary succession of Mu'awiya's son, Yazid, in 680 was an unprecedented act in Islamic politics; it was a point of contention among the people of Medina, particularly the eminent Muslim leaders of the Hejaz.
+The hereditary succession of Mu'awiya's son, Yazid, in 680 was an unprecedented act in Islamic politics.
+It was a point of contention among the people of Medina, especially the eminent Muslim leaders of the Hejaz.
 One of them, Husayn, a son of Ali and grandson of Muhammad, left Medina to lead a revolt against Yazid in Iraq.
-He was slain alongside his entire band of about seventy followers at the Battle of Karbala by the forces of the Umayyad governor Ubayd Allah ibn Ziyad; Yazid is alleged to have put the head of Husayn on display in Damascus.
+He was slain alongside his band of about seventy followers at the Battle of Karbala by the forces of the Umayyad governor Ubayd Allah ibn Ziyad; Yazid is alleged to have put the head of Husayn on display in Damascus.

-Yazid dismissed his cousin al-Walid ibn Utba ibn Abi Sufyan from the governorship of Medina for failing to prevent Husayn and the other major opponent to his rule, Abd Allah ibn al-Zubayr, a grandson of Abu Bakr, from leaving Medina.
-Al-Walid's replacement, a distant Umayyad relative Amr ibn Sa'id al-Ashdaq, failed to capture Ibn al-Zubayr, who took refuge in the Kaaba in Mecca, or force him to give the oath of allegiance to Yazid.
-Al-Ashdaq mobilized a troop of Medinans enrolled in the army, as well as mawali (sing. mawla; non-Arab, Muslim freedmen or clients) of the Umayyad clan, to assault Ibn al-Zubayr, but many of the recruited Medinans were reticent to participate and hired men to fight in their place.
-Ibn al-Zubayr defeated this force, and partly as a consequence, Yazid replaced al-Ashdaq with al-Walid in August 681.
-Feigning an attempted reconciliation with the caliph, Ibn al-Zubayr requested that Yazid replace al-Walid with a milder governor.
+In 680, Yazid dismissed his cousin al-Walid ibn Utba ibn Abi Sufyan from the governorship of Medina for having failed to prevent Husayn and the other major opponent to his rule, Abd Allah ibn al-Zubayr, a grandson of Abu Bakr, from leaving Medina.
+Al-Walid's replacement, the Umayyad Amr ibn Sa'id al-Ashdaq, failed to capture Ibn al-Zubayr, who took refuge in the Kaaba in Mecca, or extract from him the oath of allegiance to Yazid.
+Al-Ashdaq mobilized a troop of Medinans enrolled in the army, as well as mawali (sing. mawla; non-Arab, Muslim freedmen or clients) of the Umayyad clan, to assault Ibn al-Zubayr, but many of the recruited Medinans were reticent to participate and paid others to fight in their place.
+Ibn al-Zubayr defeated this force, and partly as a consequence, Yazid dismissed al-Ashdaq and reappointed al-Walid ibn Utba in August 681.
+Feigning an attempted reconciliation with the caliph, Ibn al-Zubayr requested that Yazid replace al-Walid ibn Utba with a milder governor.
 Yazid acceded, installing his young and politically inexperienced cousin Uthman ibn Muhammad ibn Abi Sufyan in December 682.